meghdadFar/wordview/README.md

 # Usage

-Install the package:
+Install the package via `pip`:

 `pip install wordview`

-To demo different functionalities, let's first load a test dataset.
+To explore different features, let's first load a dataset. `wordview` accepts `pandas.DataFrame`.
+You can find a sample of size `5K` from the IMDb Movie Reviews dataset in the [data directory](./data/imdb_train_sample.tsv).
+The original dataset can be found [here](https://paperswithcode.com/dataset/imdb-movie-reviews).

 ```python
 import pandas as pd